by Work the World

 PLACEMENT

-Seeing how other countries provide care will influence the way you view your own practices.
-You’ll become grateful for what you have back home and develop a new empathy for cultures that have considerably fewer resources.
-When you get to work in hospitals and embrace your host culture’s values — especially on a clinical level — you’ll begin to evaluate yourself and develop as a result.
+Seeing how other countries provide care will influence how you view your practices.
+You’ll become grateful for what you have back home and develop a new empathy for countries with fewer resources.
+When you get to work in hospitals and embrace your host culture’s values — especially on a clinical level — you’ll begin to evaluate yourself and develop.

 "I honestly don’t feel I can put how much I have actually learned into words, but I would strongly encourage everyone to experience this if they can.
 I have always loved the NHS at home, but I’ve never been truly grateful.
 I’m going home a different person.” - Arwen GrahamKandy, Sri Lanka